 Common IR35 mistakes UK SMBs make

-• Not retaining the CEST output as evidence
+- Not retaining the CEST output, the answers given, and a written rationale as evidence

-• Treating contractors like employees in practice (set hours, line management) while claiming outside-IR35
+- Treating contractors like employees in practice (set hours, line management, no real substitution) while claiming outside-IR35

 When the small company exemption applies